The SCI at Des Moines 2016

 A particularly beautiful young Seraph cock.

-David Coster, Editor
+David Coster, Manager, SCI